-Investor interest in money market funds has exploded in 2023.
-In mid-March, just after the Silicon Valley Bank debacle, over $100 billion was moved into money market funds in a single week.
+Investor interest in money market funds has exploded in the last 18 months.
+In 2023, global value of funds in the money market increased 17% to US$ 9.9 trillion according to ratings agency Fitch.
 So what’s a money market fund, why would you want to invest in one?
 What are the advantages… and the risks?
 And how do you invest in a money market fund in Ireland?

 Interest rates are rising… but not at a bank near you

 But while banks are often quick to raise lending rates, the interest you’ll receive on a cash deposit is still negligible.
-The main banks in Ireland still offer no more than 0.1% for a €100,000 demand deposit, for example.
+Despite a nudge from government last summer, the main banks in Ireland still offer no more than 0.25% for a €100,000 demand deposit, for example.

 Beat the bank